Join a Russell Group university where teaching is informed by our research-active staff.

 Our research impactOur research impact

-As a world-class civic university, our research is sharply focused on addressing the major challenges facing society.
+Our research focuses on addressing the major challenges facing society today.

 - finding a way to reverse Type 2 Diabetes, a disease affecting 300 million people worldwide

 - pioneering new methods of IVF, to prevent hereditary diseases

 - helping cities adapt to the increasing demands on their population

 - developing a new generation of prosthetic limbs